About This Drug

 - Do not donate blood during your treatment and for 4 weeks after your treatment.

-- For males only, do not donate sperm during your treatment and for 4 weeks after your treatment because this drug is present in semen and may badly harm a baby.
+- Men should not donate sperm during your treatment and for 4 weeks after your treatment because this drug is present in semen and may badly harm a baby.

 How to Take Your Medication